Looking back, I can see that I've changed my life around a few times.

 I've always been fascinated by the different ways in which we see the world

-Not to be deterred by careers advice, I decided that my intention to work with imagery was serious and I clawed my way onto an undergraduate photography course in London.
+Not to be deterred by careers advice, I decided that my intention to work with imagery was serious and I clawed my way onto an undergraduate photography, film and TV course in London.
 I started freelancing around the city, working on big accounts with some of the 'names' in the business and used my college time to become a specialist in some of the technologies of the day.
 It was mostly great fun and I was slowly drawn into the advertising, editorial and fashion media machine.
-In those days, the glamour, gloss and money of the work obscured my feelings of an industry that was largely sponsored by consumerism, exploitation and dishonesty.
-I ignored the my nagging sense of conflict for as long as I could, focusing instead on my aesthetic engagement with the imagery and the excitement of a nomadic, craft-based lifestyle that felt edgy and progressive.
+In those days, the glamour, gloss and money of the work obscured my feelings of an industry sponsored by consumerism, exploitation and dishonesty.
+I ignored the my nagging sense of conflict for as long as I could, focusing instead on my aesthetic engagement with the imagery and the excitement of a nomadic, arts-based lifestyle that felt edgy and progressive.

 I like to follow my own path